-They covenanted to not intermarry with unbelievers, to keep the Sabbath holy, the give back to the Lord from what He has given to them, not neglecting God’s house.
+They covenanted many things.
+To keep the Sabbath holy.
+To refuse intermarriage with unbelievers.
+To give back to the Lord from what He had given to them.
+To keep God’s house.

 They bound themselves in obligation to the Lord, willingly.

-We cannot keep covenant!
-A generation might remain faithful, but then a new generation rises up that rejects the Lord!
-It’s happened from the beginning, all the way to now.
+We cannot keep any covenant with God!
+A generation might remain faithful, but then a new generation rises up and rejects the Lord!